HiroKws/syncle/readme.md

 php artisan syncle -b git -m "Initial Commit"
 ~~~~

-Of course, if you project will deployed by git mainly, so set it as 'default'.
-Then command become shorter.
+Of course, if you use git to deploy your project mainly, then set it as 'default'.
+If do so, execute command become shorter, because no needed to specify deploy method by '--by'.

 If Ommited --message, DefaultGitMessage item on config file will be used.
-(If there is ':message' in DeployMethos.git command(s).
+(If there is ':message' in DeployMethos.git command(s).)

 **Show transferred files list :**

-On Linux, rsync display transfering file names, and inhibited normal mode.
+On Linux (maybe Mac also), rsync display transfering file names, and inhibited output them in normal mode.
 If you want to see all tranferred files, use verbose mode.

 ~~~~
 php artisan syncle -v